simiAtschool/mongo-todo-app/README.md

 It's code from [Github](https://github.com/cockroachdb/cockroachdb-todo-apps/tree/master/NodeJS_ToDoApp_kerolloz) modified to use MongoDB instead of CockroachDB.

 ## How to set up
-To set up an devcontainer, you first have to fork the project.
+To set up an Dev Container, you first have to fork the project.
 Then click the following button

 [